Skip to main content

 Who should not receive ELEVIDYS?

-Individuals with certain types of mutations, any deletion in exon 8 and/or exon 9 in the DMD gene, should not receive ELEVIDYS.
+Individuals with a certain type of genetic mutation, called a deletion, involving any portion of or the entire exon 8 and/or exon 9 in the DMD gene, should not receive ELEVIDYS.

 Are there any considerations for vaccination schedules and ELEVIDYS?

 Patient vaccinations should be up to date with current immunization guidelines.
-Vaccinations should be received at least 4 weeks prior to starting the corticosteroid regimen that is required before receiving ELEVIDYS.
+Vaccinations should be completed at least 4 weeks before starting corticosteroids that are part of the ELEVIDYS treatment.

 Are there any precautions that need to be considered when handling a patient’s bodily waste?

-What are the possible or likely side effects of ELEVIDYS?
+What are the most common side effects of ELEVIDYS?

-The most common side effects that occurred in patients treated with ELEVIDYS were vomiting, nausea, liver injury, fever, and decreased platelet counts.
+The most common side effects that occurred in patients treated with ELEVIDYS were vomiting, nausea, liver injury, fever, lower number of platelets (a kind of blood cell that helps you stop bleeding), and higher levels of heart protein that can detect damage to muscle cells in the heart.

 The safety information provided here is not comprehensive.
 Talk to the patient’s doctor about any side effects that bother the patient or that don’t go away.